osmcode/pyosmium/README.md

 ## Installation

 Pyosmium works with Python >= 3.8.
 Pypy is known to not work.
+Support for free-threading Python is currently in an experimental state.

+Compiling and using pyosmium on 32bit architectures still works but is not officially supported anymore.
+There are known issues around working with large OSM IDs on 32bit systems.

 ### Using Pip